-If you’re going to really commit some resources to finding the right color scheme for your website, it’s probably a good idea to start with a complete understanding of the importance of color to branding.
+If you’re going to really commit some resources to find the right color scheme for your website, it’s probably a good idea to start with a complete understanding of the importance of color to branding.

-One big reason why color is so critical is that it stands out so clearly to visitors of your website, creating assocations both conscious and unconscious.
+One big reason why color is so critical is that it stands out so clearly to visitors of your website, creating associations both conscious and unconscious.
 Whatever colors a user sees when they navigate to your site will be how they recognize your brand moving forward, meaning that they become a part of your brand identity.
 After all, everybody knows McDonald’s is associated with red and yellow.
 It’s who they are.

-Beyond that, it also bears mentioning that people have very strong emotional assocations with colors, both socially constructed and inherent.
+Beyond that, it also bears mentioning that people have very strong emotional associations with colors, both socially constructed and inherent.
 Red is thought to be a passionate, intense color, yellow is bright and joyful, blue is calm and professional, and so on.
 Because we all speak this emotional shorthand, color becomes a powerful tool for telling a story about your brand in a fast, visual, impactful way.

 How to Choose Colors